 This change to newly recorded or uploaded media via the Upload/Record Media link does not affect Canvas file quotas.
 However, media files uploaded via any other method (such as the Upload Files link) do affect the course, group, or user files quota, respectively.
 Uploaded media can be found in a folder titled Uploaded Media.

 For more information, browse the Canvas Release Notes to find updated features or bug fixes that apply to you based on your Canvas usage.
-If you have any questions about the changes or about how to use Canvas effectively, IT Academic Technology Services staff is always available at the Faculty Commons or you can send your questions to email@example.com.
+If you have any questions about the changes or about how to use Canvas effectively, IT-Academic Technology Services staff is always available at the IT-ATS Welcome Bar or you can send your questions to email@example.com.